sarulab-speech/RELATE/README.md

 This table shows the statistics of RELATE dataset.
 ![statistics](images/stats_RELATE.png)

+## Directory structure

+The directory structure of this dataset is as follows:

+	RELATE
+	├── listener_attributes
+	│   ├── REL.csv
+	│   └── IS_and_OS.csv
+	└── scores
+		├── REL.csv
+		├── IS.csv
+		└── OS.csv

 ## File format

 - [REL, IS, OS].csv: There are 8 columns in the each csv file.